adrianlimcy/blog_dev/README.md

 49. Preload users who made the comments in stories
 48. Allow anonymous comments by using conditional statements when mounting
 49. Ensure that the variables are passed between show.ex and show.html.heex
+50. Copy and paste tailwind templates into the html.heex file
+51. Pass tests
+52. End

 user and user passwords
 test@test.com - testtesttest